[Irene-Amelia.com previews the forensic analysis, documentary,

 |Cover of Monsignor James Francis Kelley's autobiograpphy

 Monsignor James Francis Kelley [1902-1996] was a long

 time President of Seton Hall College in New Jersey.
 He was given much credit for turning the school into a University in 1949.

 Father Kelley had many famous friends in government, politics, and show business, and he was a highly regarded figure in the

 Catholic Church, to include his having hosted Pope Paul VI as an overnight house guest in 1965, when the Pontiff became the

-In 1987, Monsignor Kelley began breaking his silence
+In the 1970s, Monsignor Kelley first began breaking

-to select investigators about his late close friend, Mrs. Irene Bolam [the Gervais-Irene] who died in 1982.
+his silence to a few people who were close to him, about his friend, Mrs. Irene Bolam [the Gervais-Irene]

 In his 1987 published autobiography, Monsignor

 James Francis Kelley included the following passage in his "My Reasons For Writing This Book" chapter that begins